bowman2001/perplexdoc/content/doc/basic/quote/index.md

 ### Substitution of English quotation marks

-Hugo replaces the typographically dumb straight quotes with the correct curly ones by default — this is the responsibility of the  [typographer extension](/doc/extended/typographer).
-We can use {~"} — straight quotes — like this:
+Hugo replaces the typographically dumb straight quotes by default with the correct curly ones of the English language.
+This is the responsibility of the [typographer extension](/doc/extended/typographer).

+We can simply use {~"} — straight quotes — like this:

 `"An inline quote"`&emsp;for&emsp;"An inline quote" {.p-big}